PeteG-cmd/project-4/README.md

 ### Automatic Expense Grouping

 Another feature of the form input is the ability to group expenses with the same name.
 This is done automatically, but is flagged to the user and they are given the option not to group the expense if for any reason they don't want to.
 If they do not then a unix timestamp is added to the name to differentiate it in the views.
-Ideally i would like to change this to make it look a little better, but with the deadline for submission approaching I did not have time to go back and improve this.
+Ideally I would like to change this to make it look a little better, but with the deadline for submission approaching I did not have time to go back and improve this.

-An example of the Expense Grouping Modal shown to the user, a non grouped expense, and the grouped expense view is below.
+An example of the Expense Grouping 'Modal' shown to the user, a non-grouped expense, and the grouped expense view is below.

 <img src='project/media/assets/house-share-grouped_expense.png'>